 Construct your own independent poetic voice while maintaining a dialogue with poetic traditions.

-This is one of a trio of student-centred courses designed both for experienced writers looking to widen their repertoire and for beginners looking for a more structured approach to their writing.
+The second of a trio of student-centred courses designed for both experienced writers looking to widen their repertoire and also beginners looking for a more structured approach to their writing.
 You will have the opportunity to consider how much of today’s poetry has its roots in the work of innovative poets from the past and to workshop new poems in the context of this discussion.
-Drawing on the work of poets from a wide range of cultures and traditions (from Medieval Ireland to the Tang dynasty and from ancient Sumeria to Renaissance Italy) you will continue to develop your individual approach to writing and start to build up a body of creative work with a definite individual identity.
+Drawing on the work of key Romantic, Victorian and early twentieth century poets and their successors, you will continue to develop your individual approach to writing and start to build up a body of creative work with a definite individual identity.
 Through exercises, reading, writing, group feedback and small group planning sessions, you will be encouraged to construct an independent voice, while maintaining a dialogue with poetic traditions.
 The course suitable for those seeking a one-term stand-alone course, but may also be of interest to students who have attended Tim’s courses in previous years.

 More information about how all our face-to-face courses work can be found on the Face-to-Face courses page.